 The Museum/Library is managed by a volunteer operation committee with the guidance, support, and expertise of an Advisory Board.
 It is owned and operated by the Daniel Webster Council, Boy Scouts of America.
 Further information may be obtained by calling the the museum at (603) 965-2845 during operation hours or by contacting the Daniel Webster Council Office at 571 Holt Avenue, Manchester, NH 03109 or telephone (603) 625-6431.
 Correspondence may be sent directly to: Scouting Museum, Daniel Webster Council, 571 Holt Avenue, Manchester, NH 03109.
 Our e-mail address is firstname.lastname@example.org.

 Arrangements can be made for special tours and groups at any time.
 Admission and parking are free.
-Picnic tables, lakeside scenery, and nearby nature trails make the Museum / Library an ideal family adventure.
+Picnic tables and lakeside scenery make the Museum / Library an ideal family adventure.
 Fully heated in winter and air-conditioned in summer, the Museum offers a variety of souvenirs for interested collectors.
 Camping arrangements can be secured by calling the Daniel Webster Council, B.S.A. in advance.

 Open most Saturdays from 10 am to 4pm except holiday weekends, late August through mid-June, and open on additional weekdays when Cub Scout summer camp is in session.